Move to France: Expert Assistance from French Immigration Lawyer

 You can acquire citizenship if you have lived in France for at least 5 years.

-You can claim French citizenship if you were born to or adopted in France by a French parent.
+You can claim French citizenship by adoption if you were born to or adopted in France by a French parent.

 You have to use the documents below to prove you are eligible to get French citizenship: